whiteken/whiteken/README.md

 👋 Hi there!
 Thanks for checking out my profile.

 ♾ DevOps enthusiast..
-25+ years IT Pro, playing with PowerShell since ~2008
+25+ years IT Pro, playing with PowerShell in its various forms since ~2008

 - 🌱 Currently learning about Terraform
 - 🔭 I’m currently working on ☁ ...
 Azure DevOps, VMware, Azure, and AWS